Donald Duart Maclean and Guy Francis de Moncy Burgess

 Jack 'Jacky' Hewit

-Burgess had been brought a cup of tea that morning by his flatmate, and erstwhile lover, Jack Hewit known to his friends as ‘Jacky’.
-He had once been a ballet and chorus dancer but now was a slightly over-weight office clerk but Hewit was a close and faithful friend to Burgess and they had been sharing various flats in and around Mayfair for fourteen years.
+Not long after he had woken Burgess had been brought a cup of tea by his flatmate, and erstwhile lover, Jack Hewit.
+Known to to his friends as ‘Jacky’, Hewit was now a slightly over-weight office clerk but had once been a ballet and chorus dancer in the West End.
+They were now very close friends and had been sharing various flats in and around Mayfair for fourteen years.
 Hewit later wrote of that morning:

-“Guy lay back, reading a book and smoking, and he seemed normal and unworried.
+Guy lay back, reading a book and smoking, and he seemed normal and unworried.
 When I left the flat to go to my office, Guy said ‘See you later, Mop’ – that was his pet name for me.
-We intended to have a drink together that evening.”
+We intended to have a drink together that evening.

 Burgess and Hewit's flat on New Bond Street.